 Have acne-prone skin that’s also super sensitive?
 You might want something more simple instead that won’t cause even more skin issues.
 This minimalist foundation powder from Lily Lolo has just the bare essentials you need for a flawless, airbrushed complexion, and no extra ingredients that could possibly clog your pores.
 This award-winning formula contains four simple ingredients for smooth coverage.
-Fine mica blurs the appearance of blemishes and fine lines, and reflects light for a naturally radiant finish.
+Fine mica blurs blemishes and fine lines, and reflects light for a naturally glow.

 Tinted “Un” Powder from RMS Beauty

 If you love the simplicity of Lily Lolo’s award-winning mineral foundation but prefer a slightly more matte look, you’ll love this tinted powder from RMS Beauty.
 In addition to mica, it contains silica that aids in oil absorption a bit more, and creates a silky texture that still lets skin breathe.
 This foundation powder provides just the right amount of coverage for a naturally flawless finish.

 Fruit Pigmented® Powder Foundation from 100% Pure

 Cruelty-free, vegan, gluten-free

 Want your foundation to do a little more work from you?
 It’s no secret that the makeup from 100% Pure doubles as skin care too.
 This foundation powder offers medium coverage and matte finish without clogging pores.
 It’s pigmented entirely with fruits too, like strawberry and raspberry that naturally contain salicylic acid that helps clarify pores.
 The chamomile and calendula extracts are extra soothing for sensitive skin, and make this foundation actually comfortable to wear.

 Flawless Finish Foundation from Lawless

 This liquid foundation from Lawless is a newcomer that’s already racking up rave reviews.
 It’s a non-comedogenic formula that makes for the perfect complexion, while also nourishing skin for the long run.
 We’re in love with the carefully curated blend of oils such as jojoba, kukui, and grapeseed that moisturize skin without leaving it greasy.
 It also offers the largest skin tone range on this list: 20!

 Zuzu Luxe Oil Free Liquid Foundation from Gabriel